Erudika/scoold/README.md

 To print out debug information about LDAP requests, start Para with `-Dlogging.level.org.springframework.ldap=DEBUG`.
 If you are connecting to an internal LDAP server, add the same system property to the Scoold command line.

-Please, read the [LDAP docs for Para](https://paraio.org/docs/#030-ldap) to learn more about the settings above.
+To learn more about the settings above, read the [LDAP docs for Para](https://paraio.org/docs/#030-ldap).

 ## SAML configuration